 Posting: Placement test results are posted for your convenience and only with

-your permission; for this purpose, we would need to know your Cornell ID number.
+your permission; for which we would need to know your Cornell ID number.

 Please tell the instructor giving the exam if you want your results posted.